KarsonLeperi/DataScienceProjects/README.md

 # NLP_Projects
-This is a repository for my NLP projects as I learn about the topic.
+This is a repository for my Time Series projects as I learn about the topic.